nheijmans/malzoo/README.md

 ```

 ###YARA
 You will also need to install YARA by yourself.
-Install the package libtool (sudo apt-get libtool) first and then follow the official documentation.
+Install the package libtool (sudo apt-get libtool) first and then follow the official documentation (don't forget the python module!).
 For details see, http://yara.readthedocs.org/en/v3.3.0/gettingstarted.html#compiling-and-installing-yara <br />
 If you are using Ubuntu or debian, prevent this error from happening:
 ```ImportError: libyara.so.0: cannot open shared object file: No such file or directory```